Ag Data Commons - Collection Development Policy

 Research products without data

-The Ag Data Commons welcomes research products generated from data (e.g. tables, charts, figures), as long as the supporting data themselves are also published.
+The Ag Data Commons welcomes previously unpublished research products generated from data (e.g. tables, charts, figures), but only in conjunction with the full set of supporting data files.

 Permissions and Copyright

 Data holders who submit research materials to the Ag Data Commons certify they possess adequate permissions to share this data publicly.
-Data author(s) / creator(s) and copyright status must be specified at the time of data submission.
-The Ag Data Commons encourages the Creative Commons CCZero public domain dedication for submitted data, but will accept data that complies with US Federal Open Data policies.
-The Ag Data Commons is a site for data sharing and re-use and therefore excludes data with burdensome restrictions.
+Submitters must specify the data author(s) / creator(s) and copyright status at the time they submit the data.
+The Ag Data Commons encourages the Creative Commons CCZero public domain dedication for submitted data, but accepts data that complies with US Federal Open Data policies.
+The Ag Data Commons functions as a site for data sharing and re-use, and excludes data with burdensome restrictions.

 Accessioning and Retention

 Registered users may submit dataset records to the Ag Data Commons through the online submission form.
-Ag Data Commons curators will accept or reject submissions to the Ag Data Commons.
+Ag Data Commons curators review all manual submissions prior to publication.
+Curators may follow up with data submitters to complete missing information in order to meet the standards set for inclusion in the catalog.

-All objects included in the Ag Data Commons will be retained in accordance with NAL's Collection Policy upon acceptance into the Ag Data Commons.
-The Ag Data Commons will not be used as a temporary storage facility for digital items.
-Once a dataset is approved for publication, a DOI will be assigned to each dataset record that contains locally stored resources, and will be available once the dataset record is published.
-A dataset DOI assigned by the Ag Data Commons covers the metadata record and all associated resource files directly controlled by the Ag Data Commons.
+Upon acceptance into the Ag Data Commons, the Ag Data Commons retains all objects in the collection in accordance with the USDA National Agricultural Library's Collection Policy.
+The Ag Data Commons does not serve as a temporary storage facility for digital items.
+Once a curator approves a dataset for publication, they assign a DOI to each dataset record that contains locally stored resources.
+A dataset DOI assigned by the Ag Data Commons covers the metadata record and all associated resource files directly controlled by the National Agricultural Library.
 The Ag Data Commons reserves the right to maintain a backup copy of externally hosted data for archival and/or versioning purposes, but does not guarantee the persistence and preservation of data and other resources hosted elsewhere.

 The National Agricultural Library reserves the right to remove items from the collection for any reason, including but not limited to copyright or other legal restrictions, outdated or older versions of materials, decreased relevance to the Agricultural Research Service mission, and changes in user information needs.